 What About The American Veterinary Dental College (AVDC)?

 Your veterinarian begins a dental cleaning with the same tartar-removing instruments and techniques.
 However, tartar scrapers do not remove every bit of tartar.
-For that an ultrasonic scaling unit is required.
+For that an ultrasonic scaling unit similar to the above photo is required.
 These units use transducers to generate very rapid vibrations at the tip of the probe.
 When in contact with a tooth, these vibrations produce tiny bubbles of water vapor that implode releasing heat and pressure that loosens residual tartar.
 Because this occurs within a constant jet of water, no heat or discomfort occurs.
 The problem is that the noise of the apparatus frightens dogs and cats.
 That is why most veterinarians insist that pets be anesthetized or heavily tranquilized before attempting to use these machines.
 When the veterinarian or technician assigned to the pet is finished, they often follow up with a low abrasive polishing paste to leave as smooth a tooth surface as possible.
-A smoother enamel gives bacteria less ability to cling to the tooth surface. (ref)
+A smoother enamel gives bacteria less ability to cling to the tooth surface.

 Root planing attempts to remove tartar that has accumulated deep below the gum line on your pet’s tooth root surfaces.
 These surfaces are much rougher, softer and more porous than the exposed upper enamel surface of teeth.
 When they are affected by periodontal disease, healthy gum tissue will no longer bind to them.
-The goal of root plaining is to remove the toxic most outer layer of cementum that shields the dentin root structure.
+The goal of root planing is to remove the toxic most outer layer of cementum that shields the dentin root structure.
 The goal is to create a surface that healthy gum tissue can attach to.